Tom Cruise Purple

 Tom Cruise Purple is a strain of cannabis sold in California by select licensed cannabis clubs.
 The strain is potent, and is packaged with a picture of the actor Tom Cruise laughing.
 Cruise sought out legal advice regarding the product, and considered a lawsuit against its manufacturers.

 Media commentators for Gawker, Daily News (New York) and the CNN program Showbiz Tonight analyzed the matter, and the product was the subject of a parody on a satirical website.
 American lawyer Lisa Bloom commented that it would not be prudent for Cruise to sue over the product, and public relations writer Howard Bragman stated it was not a good idea from a legal standpoint to utilize Cruise's image in such a fashion.

 Cannabis strain

 The strain is very potent, and is reported to have hallucinogenic properties.
-The marijuana is being sold in vials which have a picture of Tom Cruise laughing hysterically.
+The marijuana is being sold in vials which have a picture of American actor Tom Cruise laughing hysterically.
 Tom Cruise Purple is sold by cannabis purveyors in Northern California, and is a popular choice among vaporizer users.
 The strain is sold legally in California, as a medical cannabis product.